-The legislation which established the 9-member Board was sponsored by Sen. Sylvia Allen, R-Snowflake, and it put the proverbial foxes in charge of the henhouse.
-Three Board members, for example, were required to represent the livestock industry, while one member had to be a livestock auction market owner, and another had to be a state university faculty member with “expertise” in agricultural.
+The 2015 state legislation which established the 9-member Board was sponsored by Sen. Sylvia Allen, R-Snowflake, and it put the proverbial foxes in charge of the henhouse.
+Three Board members, for example, were required to represent the livestock industry, while one member had to be a livestock auction market owner, and another had to be a state university faculty member with “expertise” in agriculture.
 These five members could control the Board, because only five were required to constitute a legal quorum.

 The Board’s four other members were required to include the directors of the Arizona Department of Agriculture and the Arizona Game & Fish Department.
 The remaining two members were required to represent “wildlife conservation or wildlife management who have experience with livestock production or management.”
 These two members, along with the three members that represented the livestock industry, were to be appointed by the governor.
 (Republican Doug Ducey has been Arizona’s sole governor since the Board’s creation.)